future-proof-iot/RIOT-rs/book/src/COC_reporting.md

 -   A public reprimand.
 -   An imposed vacation (i.e. asking someone to "take a week off" from a mailing list or Matrix).
--   A permanent or temporary ban from some or all RIOT-rs spaces (mailing lists, Matrix, etc.)
+-   A permanent or temporary ban from some or all Ariel OS spaces (mailing lists, Matrix, etc.)
 -   A request for a public or private apology.